fandora-network/docs/docs/edge/architecture/overview.md

 ## Synchronization & Consensus
 The separation of the synchronization and consensus protocols allows for modularity and implementation of **custom** sync and consensus mechanisms - depending on how the client is being run.

-Polygon Edge is designed to offer off-the-shelf pluggable consensus algorithms.
+fandora Edge is designed to offer off-the-shelf pluggable consensus algorithms.

 The current list of supported consensus algorithms: